aggelospapoutsis/fashion-mnist-project/README.md

 # fashion-mnist-project
-a cnn implemantation of the fashion mnist dataset
+a cnn implemantation of the fashion mnist dataset with Keras